Pyde: A Post-Quantum, MEV-Resistant Layer 1 with Mysticeti-style Consensus

 Pyde represents a chain built around the architectural requirements of the next decade: post-quantum security, MEV resistance, sub-second finality, and commodity-hardware decentralization for users and infrastructure.
 The pivot from in-house HotStuff to Mysticeti-style DAG consensus reflects an explicit commitment to designing from a clean foundation rather than patching accumulated technical debt.

 The design is complete; the implementation is the work ahead.
 This is not a chain that ships in six months.
-It is a chain that aims to occupy a category — post-quantum, MEV-free, commodity-validated — that no production chain occupies cleanly today.
+It is a chain that aims to occupy a category — post-quantum, MEV-resistant, commodity-validated — that no production chain occupies cleanly today.
 The strategic window for that occupancy is open and time-bound.

-Document version: 0.2 Status: Living document License: Apache-2.0 — see LICENSE at the repository root
+License: Apache-2.0 — see LICENSE at the repository root